 First, the whole group (probably around 40 people) entered the changing room.
-We were asked to deposit our bags and then each got clothes.
+We were asked to deposit our bags, and then each got clothes.
 The clothes were a pair of big pants and a big shirt.
-We put these clothes on top of our own clothes.
-My guess is that the main purpose is to keep your clothes clean.
+We put these clothes on top of our clothes.
+I guess that the primary purpose is to keep your clothes clean.

 Entrance to Christina Cave that is active from 1719 until this day.On the photo above you can also see our protective clothes (each color means a different size).

 Our tour was both in English and in German.
 Inside we got various explanations, starting with how salt got into mountains.

 Many years ago this was a sea.
 But as mountains formed, this area rose up.
 So today you got sea salt trapped high in the mountains.